 Both hemodialysis and peritoneal dialysis mimic the function normally performed by the kidney.
 Dialysis can be done by the patient and an assistant in the home, in a facility, or by professional staff in a hospital or limited care facility.
-Mississippi has (to be updated prior to final filing) ESRD facilities and (to be updated prior to final filing) Satellite ESRD facilities providing maintenance dialysis services as of FY 2020 Map 7-1 shows the facility locations and Table 7-4 shows the number of existing and CON approved ESRD facilities by county.
+Mississippi has sixty-two (62) ESRD facilities and twenty-two (22) Satellite ESRD facilities providing maintenance dialysis services as of FY 2020.
+Map 7-1 shows the facility locations and Table 7-4 shows the number of existing and CON approved ESRD facilities by county.